 How Long to Spend at Karijini

-I would recommend spending 4 days in Karijini to make sure you can explore most of the gorges.
+I would recommend spending at least 4 days in Karijini to make sure you can explore most of the gorges.
 This schedule assumes you visit two gorges a day.

 You can spend longer if you would like to explore at a slower pace, or only visit one gorge a day.